Piroozfar/Named-Entity-Recognition/21 Classes - QANER/README.md

 # Named Entity Recognition (NER) in Farsi
+Producing New dataset for Named Entity Recognition task with 21 classes for persian.

 Training QaNER model on the 21-class Named-entity recognition dataset for Persian.

 Predicts NER tags: